trussworks/Engineering-Playbook/developing/on-call/README.md

   will also allow engineers to acknowledge or resolve alerts from Slack if they so choose.
-* Engineers should have notification policies set to ensure that they will be notified within the expect five minute response window.
+* Engineers should have notification policies set to ensure that they will be notified within the expected five minute response window.
 This should use multiple notification methods to make sure things don't fall through the cracks; at least one method should notify you immediately that the alert has fired.
 Keep in mind that an acknowledgement will break